leahsaph123/tri3_individ/CBnotes.md

 # Notes on College Board Videos

+## 5.5-5.6
+### 5.5 Legal and Ethical Concerns
+- Material created on a computer is the intellectual property of the creator or an organization.
+- Ease of access and distribution of digitized information raises intellectual property concerns regarding ownership, value, and use.
+- Measures should be taken to safeguard intellectual property.
+- The use of material created by someone else without permission and presented as one’s own is plagiarism and may have legal consequences.
+- Some examples of legal ways to use materials created by someone else include:
+- Creative Commons—a public copyright license that enables the free distribution of an otherwise copyrighted work.
+This is used when the content creator wants to give others the right to share, use, and build upon the work they have created.
+- open source—programs that are made freely available and may be redistributed and modified
+- open access—online research output free of any and all restrictions on access and free of many restrictions on use, such as copyright or license restrictions
+- The use of material created by someone other than you should always be cited.
+- Creative Commons, open source, and open access have enabled broad access to digital information.
+- As with any technology or medium, using computing to harm individuals or groups of people raises legal and ethical concerns.
+- Computing can play a role in social and political issues, which in turn often raises legal and ethical concerns.
+- The digital divide raises ethical concerns around computing.
+- Computing innovations can raise legal and ethical concerns.
+Some examples of these include:
+-- the development of software that allows access to digital media downloads and streaming -- the development of algorithms that include bias
+-- the existence of computing devices that collect and analyze data by continuously monitoring activities

+### 5.6 Safe Computing
+- Personally identifiable information (PII) is information about an individual that identifies, links, relates, or describes them.
+Examples of PII include: Social Security number, age, race, phone number(s), medical information, financial information
+- Search engines can record and maintain a history of searches made by users.
+- Websites can record and maintain a history of individuals who have viewed their pages.
+- Devices, websites, and networks can collect information about a user’s location.
+- Technology enables the collection, use, and exploitation of information about, by, and for individuals, groups, and institutions.
+- Search engines can use search history to suggest websites or for targeted marketing.
+- Disparate personal data, such as geolocation, cookies, and browsing history, can be aggregated to create knowledge about an individual.
+- PII and other information placed online can be used to enhance a user’s online experiences.
+- PII stored online can be used to simplify making online purchases.
+- Commercial and governmental curation of information may be exploited if privacy and other protections are ignored.
+- Information placed online can be used in ways that were not intended and that may have a harmful impact.
+For example, an email message may be forwarded, tweets can be retweeted, and social media posts can be viewed by potential employers.
+- PII can be used to stalk or steal the identity of a person or to aid in the planning of other criminal acts.
+- Once information is placed online, it is difficult to delete.
+- Programs can collect your location and record where you have been, how you got there, and how long you were at a given location.
+- Information posted to social media services can be used by others.
+Combining information posted on social media and other sources can be used to deduce private information about you.

 ## 5.3-5.4
 ### 5.3 Computing Bias
 - Computing innovations can reflect existing human biases